harrypmdev/liars-dice/README.md

 ### Content

-- All social media pages and branding belongs to **Help Me Pest Control Limited** for whom the website was built with the consent of the company owner.
-- All font awesome icons including bug-favicon.svg from <a href="https://fontawesome.com/v4/license/">Font Awesome by Dave Gandy.</a>
+- Font awesome burger icon from <a href="https://fontawesome.com/v4/license/">Font Awesome by Dave Gandy.</a>
-- Reviews section links to reviews hosted publicly by Google.
-Google fonts also from Google are imported on style.css line 1.
+- Google fonts also from Google are imported on style.css line 1.
 Map is embedded link provided by Google Maps.
-- Services section pest videos are public Youtube videos hosted by Youtube and utilised with embedded links provided by Youtube.
-- All six Youtube videos are public videos produced by the British Pest Control Association.
 - Web accessibility evaluation provided by <a target="_blank" href="https://wave.webaim.org/">WAVE</a> for help in improving accessibility.
 - HTML and CSS validation provided by <a target="_blank" href="https://validator.w3.org/">W3</a>
+- JavaScript validation provided by <a target="_blank" href="https://jshint.com/">JS Hint</a>
+- Tutorial on styling hr elements with '::after' pseudo-element from <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr">MDN Web Docs</a>
-- Tutorials and explanations of CSS properties provided by <a target="_blank" href="https://www.w3schools.com/">W3</a>
+- Tutorials and explanations of JavaScript syntax provided by <a target="_blank" href="https://www.w3schools.com/">W3</a>
 - README.md deployment section edited from Code Institute demonstration README.md page as process is the same.

 ### Media

 The following images are under a free license:

-- bookshelves.webp image from <a target="_blank" href="https://www.freepik.com/free-photo/person-disinfecting-dangerous-area-while-wearing-protective-suit_12354032.htm#query=pest%20control&position=9&from_view=keyword&track=ais_user&uuid=74b5962d-b2ae-414e-9ccf-92a90d5b4e91">Freepik.</a>
-- wall-custom-cropped-lossy.webp from <a target="_blank" href="https://www.freepik.com/free-photo/people-disinfecting-together-dangerous-area_12354142.htm#page=2&position=44&from_view=collections&uuid=da580347-fa2d-42d1-a86d-b786c9ae3b06">Freepik.</a>
-- pest-paper.webp image from <a target="_blank" href="https://www.freepik.com/free-photo/nurse-wears-protective-suit-mask-covid19-outbreak_10167009.htm#position=2">Freepik.</a>
-- pier-sussex.webp image from <a target="_blank" href="https://www.freepik.com/free-photo/scenic-wooden-bridge-stretching-duxbury-bay_19441916.htm#fromView=search&page=1&position=38&uuid=fa6587fe-a7aa-4c96-b383-1cad86fb04a0">Freepik.</a>
-- bedbug.webp image from <a target="_blank" href="https://phil.cdc.gov/Details.aspx?pid=5460">Public Health Image Library.</a>
+- All dice face images
+(dice-one.webp)
+(dice-two.webp)
+(dice-three.webp)
+(dice-four.webp)
+(dice-five.webp)
+(dice-six.webp)
-- rat.webp image from <a target="_blank" href="https://phil.cdc.gov/Details.aspx?pid=14282">Public Health Image Library.</a>
+from <a target="_blank" href="https://www.vecteezy.com/vector-art/6923039-dice-game-line-icon-set-pipped-dices-toss-from-one-to-six-die-for-casino-craps-table-or-board-games-luck-and-random-choice-vector-illustration-isolated">Vecteezy</a>.
-- flea.webp image from <a target="_blank" href="https://phil.cdc.gov/details.aspx?pid=11436">Public Health Image Library.</a>
+- dice-unknown.webp, dice-logo.webp and dice-rotated-favicon.ico adapted from the same work as above by <a target="_blank" href="https://www.vecteezy.com/vector-art/6923039-dice-game-line-icon-set-pipped-dices-toss-from-one-to-six-die-for-casino-craps-table-or-board-games-luck-and-random-choice-vector-illustration-isolated">Vecteezy</a>.

-The following image is licensed under the Creative Commons Attribution-Share Alike 2.5 Generic license:
+The following image is licensed under the  Creative Commons Attribution-Share Alike 2.0 Generic license:

-- wasp.webp image from <a target="_blank" href="https://commons.wikimedia.org/wiki/File:Vespula_germanica_Richard_Bartz.jpg">Richard Bartz, Munich aka Makro Freak.</a>

-The following images are icensed under the Creative Commons Attribution-Share Alike Attribution-Share Alike 4.0 International, 3.0 Unported, 2.5 Generic, 2.0 Generic and 1.0 Generic license:

-- weevil.webp image from <a target="_blank" href="https://en.wikipedia.org/wiki/File:Weevil_September_2008-1.jpg">Alvesgaspar.</a>
-- moth.webp image from <a target="_blank" href="https://en.wikipedia.org/wiki/File:Moth_September_2008-3.jpg">Alvesgaspar.</a>
+- dice.webp image from <a target="_blank" href="https://commons.wikimedia.org/wiki/File:Dice_(504524747).jpg">Nazir Amin</a>.